 If you leave your winter home unoccupied, then you may have a mold infestation if you find any of the following symptoms when you return:

 - Visible mold growth – Mold looks like a cottony or leathery growth or a dark stain on surfaces

 - An odor in your home that smells earthy or musty

 Therefore, mold prevention should be a priority of any Florida resident year-round.

 Whether you are a permanent or seasonal resident of Florida, it’s highly valuable to have a clear sense of how to control mold issues all year, and how to treat mold allergies should they arise.
 In short, water is the key to mold.
 Without it, mold cannot grow, much less multiply and spread.
 The easiest way to prevent mold from gaining a foothold is to control dampness.
 Keep your home clean and dry.
 When water stands for even 24 hours, common molds can propagate.
 Keep humidity levels below 60 percent and vent moisture from showering and cooking outside.

 If you do not take preventative measures against mold quick enough and allergy symptoms occur, you may want to consider treatment.
 Nasal corticosteroids and antihistamines are typical applications for temporary relief, but chronic symptoms may require more long-term treatment plans, such as one of our minimally invasive nasal and sinus procedures, or immunotherapy.

 Control Your Mold Allergies With Dr. Mandel

 Sick of suffering from mold-related allergies?
-You need to contact an experienced sinus and allergy professional at South Florida Sinus and Allergy Center.
+You need to contact an experienced sinus and allergy professional at Florida Sinus & Snoring Specialists.
 Call us today at 954-371-1899 or request an appointment online to schedule an allergy consultation today.
 Dr. Mandel and his team can help find the right long-term treatment plan for you.